Yam Daabo: Credits

+Analysis

-The 'choice' referred to by the film's French title could therefore have several meanings.
-Most obviously, it could refer to Bimtou's decision between Tiga and Issa.
+The 'choice' referred to by the film's title could have several meanings.
+Most obviously, it could refer to Bintou's decision between Tiga and Issa.
 Alternatively, given the film's split location between city and countryside, the title could refer to the 'choices' made by several characters between a traditional rural life of subsistence farming and family dependence, and urban life.
 The film arguably presents the former as preferable and more humane than the latter.
 Tiga makes choices that lead him to the city, where he ends up committing crime and running for his life.
-Raogo also chose urban life - upsetting his then-girlfriend - and ultimately reneges on this choice. (but returns home with better clothes than most characters, and with a gift for his former girlfriend).
+Raogo also chose urban life - upsetting his then-girlfriend - and ultimately reneges on this choice.
+(However, he returns home with better clothes than most characters, and with a gift for his former girlfriend).
 Bintou's father 'chooses' to sell the family's donkey and cart, for which an arduous journey to the city is necessary.
 It was even, arguably, the distractions of urban life that led to Ali's death early on in the film - when is seen staring at a poster just before being hit by a car.

 A third reading of the title could be that "The Choice" is a bitterly sarcastic title for a film in which so much of the characters' activities are dictated by the necessities of survival.
 We watch characters clearing land, farming, fishing, building a shelter and walking to fetch water.
 The film opens on a scene of someone forging a metal tool, and closes with Bintou's father telling everyone "let's go, work waits for us".
 It is unlikely that Bintou's father had much 'choice' in whether to sell the donkey and cart or not - and he certainly had no choice in the price he was paid.
 Having seen the way these 'choices' are determined by economic factors outside the characters' control, the viewer is led to reconsider Raogo's story: why did he leave for the city?
 Is it something to do with the nice clothes and gift he ends up acquiring?
 Is this a 'choice'?